 Red waratahs use their tentacles to capture and immobilize plankton and small fish, their primary prey.
 Each tentacle contains hundreds of stinging cells, which can also combat anemones belonging to different clones.

-This sea animal is also known for its ability can also supplement its diet by scavenging for dead or dying organisms.
+This sea animal is also known for its ability to supplement its diet by scavenging for dead or dying organisms.

 Reproduction